Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/presets/http.md

 -   Headers: Any headers to send with the request - this can be blank

 The default timeout for requests is 60 seconds, this cannot currently be changed.

-It is not possible to capture/view responses to the HTTP requests.